-- o As soon as possible after the client initiates the connection, the ALTO Server MUST send a full-replacement update event for each resource-id requested by the client.
-The only exception is for a GET-mode resource with a version tag: the server MAY omit the initial full-replacement event for that resource if the "tag" field the client provided for that resource-id matches the tag of the server's current version. - o If this stream provides updates for resource-ids R0 and R1, and if R1 depends on R0, then the ALTO Server MUST send the update for R0 before sending the related update for R1.
+- o The first event MUST be a control event with the URI of the Stream Control resource (Section 8) for this Update Stream (Section 6.3). - o As soon as possible after the client initiates the connection, the ALTO Server MUST send a full-replacement update event for each resource-id requested by the client.
+The only exception is for a GET-mode resource with a version tag: the server MAY omit the initial full-replacement event for that resource if the "tag" field the client provided for that resource-id matches the tag of the server's current version.

+- o If this stream provides updates for resource-ids RO and R1, and if R1 depends on R0, then the ALTO Server MUST send the update for R0 before sending the related update for R1.
 For example, suppose a stream provides updates to a Network Map and its dependent Cost Maps.
-When the Network Map changes, the ALTO Server MUST send the Network Map update before sending the Cost Map updates. - If this stream provides updates for resource-ids R0 and R1, and if R1 depends on R0, then the ALTO Server SHOULD send an update for R1 as soon as possible after sending the update for R0.
-For example, when a Network Map changes, the ALTO Server SHOULD send update events for the dependent Cost Maps as soon as possible after the update event for the Network Map. - o When a client sends a "stop-updates" request for this stream, the ALTO Server MUST send a confirmation event on the stream.
-The event's resource-id is that of the Update Stream resource, and the media-type is the same as the input parameters for an Update Stream request ("application/alto-updatestreamparams+json", as defined in Section 6.3).
-The data is the "stop-updates" request sent by the client.
-This informs the client that the server will not send subsequent updates for those resources.
-If the "stopupdates" array is zero-length, updates for all remaining resources will be closed.
-When there are no more resources left, the server MUST close the stream.
+When the Network Map changes, the ALTO Server MUST send the Network Map update before sending the Cost Map updates. - o If this stream provides updates for resource-ids RO and R1, and if R1 depends on R0, then the ALTO Server SHOULD send an update for R1 as soon as possible after sending the update for R0.
+For example, when a Network Map changes, the ALTO Server SHOULD send update events for the dependent Cost Maps as soon as possible after the update event for the Network Map. - o When the client uses the Control Stream resource to stop updates for one or more resources Section 8, the ALTO Server MUST send a control event (Section 6.3) whose "remove" field has the clientids of those resources.
+If the client uses the Control Stream resource to terminate all active resources and close the stream, the server MUST send a control event whose "remove" field has the client-ids of all active resources.

-6.6.3.
+7.6.3.
 Cross-Stream Consistency Requirements

-If several distinct Update Stream resources offer updates for the same resource-id, the ALTO Server MUST send the same update data on all of those Update Streams.
-Similarly, the server MUST send the same updates to all clients connected to the that stream.
+If several clients create Update Streams for updates to the same resource, the server MUST send the same updates to all of them.
 However, the server MAY pack data items into different Merge Patch events, as long as the net result of applying those updates is the same.

-For example, suppose two different clients open the same Cost Map Update Stream, and suppose the ALTO Server processes three separate cost point updates with a brief pause between each update.
-The server MUST send all three new cost points to both clients.
-But the server MAY send a single Merge Patch event (with all three cost points) to one client, while sending three separate Merge Patch events (with one cost point per event) to the other client.
+For example, suppose two different clients create Update Streams for the same Cost Map, and suppose the ALTO Server processes three separate cost point updates with a brief pause between each update.
+The server MUST send all three new cost points to both clients. the server MAY send a single Merge Patch event (with all three cost points) to one client, while sending three separate Merge Patch events (with one cost point per event) to the other client.